knub/alodofmovies/README.md

 alodofmovies
 ============

-We do a lot of movies.
+We do a lot of movies and more.